CIT82/angelb-pri/lectures/htmlcss/htmlcss.md

 ## Your Thoughts - Week 3
     - Again I knew all of what was taught in today's lecture, but it was really good to recap!
 I always think it's good to refresh your memory once in a whilw lol!

+## CSS

+Play Around
+Give understanding of CSS

+What is a class?

+Classes in CSS are specific elements that are selected!
+- You can use the same class on multiple elements!
+- When using, make sure a dot is present (ex: .red)
+- Using classes with java is handy since you can manipulate elements!